fridasnaedis/HBV601_2/README.md

 On opening the app a login screen is presented.
 Login requires a valid username.
 The password does not matter.

-example users, pw {
+example users,  {
-palli, 		palli
+palli,

-isak, 		isak
+isak,
-frida,		frida
+frida,
-sara, 		sara
+sara,
-julli, 		julli
+julli,
-andri, 		andri
+andri,
-matthias,	matthias
+matthias,
 }

 After Login you see a list of all accounts owned by the user. clicking an account brings up a list of all transactions contained within the account.